 According to studies, the New Hill’s Prescription Diet® Canine b/d contains various nutrients and minerals that slow the signs of brain aging and encourage learning in old dogs.
 These nutrients include:

-- Vitamin C and E
+- Vitamins C and E

-Administering Nutritional Supplements to Your Dog
+Specialized Nutritional Supplements for Your Dog

 - Senilife: Counters some behavioral changes associated with the brain aging process